A/N: Warning for graphic violence.

 Roman’s expression, which had for a moment cleared, darkened again.
 “Not technically, but it might as well be.
 It’s a barracks.”

 Maebhe blinked.
 Unity didn’t have a standing army.
-She’d never paid much attention in history, but she knew that much—Unity had no army.
-Instead, the kingdoms making up Unity’s territory each had their own.
+She’d never paid much attention in history, but she knew that much—Unity had no army art all.
+Instead, the kingdoms making up Unity’s territory each had their own, dedicated to help if Unity called on them.
 “Barracks for who?”

 “That’s one of the secrets.”